 Appointment of Ad Standards Community Panel members

 Membership of the Community Panel is on a fixed term basis.
 New appointments are staggered to ensure the Community Panel retains a mix of corporate knowledge and at the same time introducing people with different experiences, views and skills.

 Community Panel appointments are made following a publicly advertised application and interview process.
-Appointments are made by Ad Standards Board of Directors.
+Appointments are made by the Ad Standards Board of Directors.

 Ad Standards' most recent appointment of new members to the Community Panel was in 2017.
 The next Community Panel recruitment round is expected to be in mid-2020.

 People sought for appointment to the Community Panel ideally have an interest in, and views on, advertising and community standards.
 They are people who have been involved in their community and who have empathy and can reflect broader community standards in their decisions.

 Community Panel members work as part of a diverse team in interpreting Codes, applying reason, commonsense and sensitivity when assessing a wide variety of material.